 While the debris generated from construction is often recycled, the facilities that process these materials also contribute to waste in the form of energy consumption.
 Recycling facilities are not only expensive to maintain, they also create significant levels of emissions.

 A lot of modern comforts are powered by electricity and fuel.
 This allows for the provision of lighting, heating, and air conditioning, which all allow us to create a home or office environment that’s comfortable for us.
 While electricity itself is not inherently harmful to the environment, the resulting emissions like carbon dioxide and nitrous oxide do significant harm to the stratospheric ozone.
 In order to minimize these emissions, it’s important to conserve energy as best as we can.

 Any waste generated by a household is residential waste.
 This often includes food scraps, paper, food packaging, bottles, etc. These are often non-hazardous, but that’s only a word.
 The truth is that residential waste, when not managed properly, can cause all types of problems, whether it’s in how non-biodegradables hinder the growth of agriculture, how waste can block drainage systems and sewers, and even how plastics can cause harm to animals.

 This is even more dangerous with old homes because there’s a really good chance that the drywall in those houses have asbestos.
-According to the experts at Bergman Legal, asbestos carries dangerous fibers that could cause mesothelioma, which is a form of cancer that affects the linings of the lungs, heart, and abdomen.
+According to the experts, asbestos carries dangerous fibers that could cause mesothelioma, which is a form of cancer that affects the linings of the lungs, heart, and abdomen.

 So, What Now?